ndench/paperScissorsRock/README.md

 ## Updating the game
 1. Pick an item from the TODO list in `paperScissorsRock.py`
+2. Create a feature branch

+        git checkout -b <your feature name>

-2. Implement it
+3. Implement it
-3. Add the changes to your `git staging area`:
+4. Add the changes to your `git staging area`:

         git add .

-4. Commit your changes
+5. Commit your changes

         git commit -m "<your commit message here>"

+6. Merge your feature into the master branch

+        git merge master

-5. Push your changes to your remote repository
+6. Push your changes to your remote repository master branch

+        git checkout master
         git push